Iga Idunganran

 Iga Idunganran is the Official Residence of the Oba of Lagos, situated on Lagos Island.
 It is also a tourist attraction.

 History

-Dating back to the 15th century, the Lagos Island was originally owned by the island's first inhabitant Chief Aromire, an Ile-Ife nobleman, who used it as a fishing post and pepper farm.
+Dating back to the 15th century, the Lagos Island was originally owned by the island's first inhabitant Chief Aromire, an Ile-Ife nobleman, who used it as a fishing port and pepper farm.
 The ancient palace was initially built in 1670 for Oba Gabaro (1669-1760).
 It was later refurbished by the Portuguese, with materials — especially tiles — brought in from Portugal.

 The modern part of the complex was completed and commissioned on 1 October 1960 by the Prime Minister of Nigeria, Sir Abubakar Tafawa Balewa.
 Recently modernized by the Obas Adeniji Adele II and Adeyinka Oyekan II, it underwent additional modernization in 2007 and 2008 by the present Oba, Akiolu, in conjunction with the Lagos State government and the Nigerian Museum.

 Iga Idunganran has served as an administration centre, the island's market and the venue of the Eyo festival.